-As I said before, many nature centers are free but there are some that have admission -- usually the larger ones that also have some spectacular programming so I never mind the charge if I know it will be a stellar experience.
+As I said before, many nature centers are free but there are a few that have admission fees -- usually the larger ones that also have some spectacular programming so I never mind the charge if I know it will be a stellar experience.
 Be sure to visit the website (or call if you can't find them online) to see what programs may have fees at centers near you.

 Here are some of the AWESOME activities you'll find at nature centers near you!

-1. Hands-on Nature Areas & Sessions
+1. Hands-on Nature Activities & Sessions

 There's always some type of hands-on learning area for kids to explore -- you'll find nature posters, touch & feel areas with natural objects, books, puzzles, coloring sheets and so much more!